Water charges for businesses

 All commercial organisations and non-domestic customers must pay water charges if water is being supplied for their use.
 Examples of non-domestic customers includes hospitals, health centres, schools and clubs.

 There are two types of accounts for commercial water charges, metered and unmetered.

-This flat-rate charge is now payable to Irish Water.
+This flat-rate charge is paid to Irish Water.
 The rate is calculated by estimating how much water (and wastewater) your business uses.
-The volume of water and waste water will differ, depending on the type of business and the number of employees.
+The volume of water and wastewater will differ, depending on the type of business and the number of employees.
 For example, a newsagent will be charged less than a hairdresser because it uses less water.
 There is no minimum charge set down in legislation.
 The rates were previously set by each local authority and reviewed each year.